christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 #Python 3.3.5
 {% endhighlight %}

-# First play with the shell to get familiar
+# First play with the Python shell to get familiar

 Before creating your own macro, let's play with the Python shell and interact with a document, let's say a spreadsheet.